SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_cpc_with_security_secondary_sdio_freertos/readme.md

 ## Purpose/Scope
-- This application contains an example code to demonstrate CPC communication over SDIO interface.
+- This application contains an example code to demonstrate Co-Processor Communication (CPC) over SDIO interface.
 CPC enables one host system to communicate with a SiWx917 Radio Board, also named the secondary device or secondary, by physical transport (SDIO).
 - For further information refer document [here](https://www.silabs.com/documents/public/application-notes/an1351-using-co-processor-communication_daemon.pdf)

 ## Overview of CPC
 - CPC stands for Co-Processor Communication that enables one host system to communicate with a Network Co-processor device (NCP), also named